 Even though the median size is 2,900 sqft, there are still 0 listings below 2,000 sqft.
 Most properties in this region are close to 9 floors.
 Most buildings in this area were built in 1920 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Kips Bay folk.
+Manufacturing is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Kips Bay residents.
 Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.